 It’s possible!
 We do teach a number of skills that might come in handy in these careers, such as data visualization and analysis.
 And a number of our students have gone on to careers in marketing or advertising.
 We don’t explicitly teach any marketing or advertising content, though, since our focus is really on humanities research.
 If you’re looking for classes that speak directly to the business world, you might look at UCLA’s Entrepreneurship minor or consider one of a number of classes in the Communication Studies department.
-If you have questions about this, please don’t hesitate to get in touch with Ashley Sanders-Garcia.

 I’m not receiving credit on DARS for a course you approved as an elective, even though I passed these classes.
 What’s going on?